cityofcapetown/ds_code_challenge/README.md

 Please use the `sr_hex_truncated.csv` dataset to address the following.

 Please provide the following - **Focus on the Urban Mobility directorate**:
+1. Comment on the quality of the dataset and highlight any issues.
-1. An answer to the question "In which 3 suburbs should the Urban Mobility directorate concentrate their infrastructure improvement efforts?".
+2. An answer to the question "In which 3 suburbs should the Urban Mobility directorate concentrate their infrastructure improvement efforts?".

    Please motivate how you related the data provided to infrastructure issues.
 3. An answer to the questions: